appium/appium-docker-android/README.md

 1. Why is this approach needed at first place?

     - Helps in quick & easier setup of automation environment for appium + android
     - Without this approach, you'll need to do each of the automation setup steps manually; which can be slow and error prone
-  - Refer to [video](https://www.youtube.com/watch?v=jGW6ycW_tTQ&list=PLRdSclUtJDYXFVU37NEqh4KkT78BLqjcG&index=7) for more details
+    - Refer to [Selenium Conference Youtube video](https://www.youtube.com/watch?v=jGW6ycW_tTQ&list=PLRdSclUtJDYXFVU37NEqh4KkT78BLqjcG&index=7) for more details

 2. Make sure you have latest docker installed on mac.